Battle of Carberry Hill: Movements before battle

+The French ambassador Philibert du Croc described Bothwell and Mary's force marching from Dunbar, with supporters joining at Haddington.
+Mary made a proclamation at Gladsmuir.
+They stayed at Seton and the next day came to Prestonpans.
+Du Croc heard the army of the Confederate Lords were at the "port" or "pont de la Madelaine" west of Fisherrow before crossing the River Esk and marching in the valley towards Dalkeith.
+Both armies intended to gain the tactical advantage of siting themselves on a hill.
+According to Du Croc, their positions were two or three crossbow shots from each other.

 Stand-off at Carberry Hill

 With only the support of the Hamiltons, Queen Mary and Bothwell left Fa'side Castle on the morning of 15 June 1567 and took position on the nearby field of battle at Carberry Hill against her enemies, the rebel Confederate Lords.
 Mary's army, according to John Knox, took their position at Carberry Hill in an entrenchment made by the English for the Battle of Pinkie twenty years before.
 They were armed with cannon and pole-arms brought from Dunbar Castle.
 According to a letter sent to the Archbishop of Glasgow, the Queen had 200 "hagbutters" commanded by Captains Alexander Stewart and Hew Lauder of her royal guard.
 Seven or eight cannon were brought from Dunbar Castle to defend the Queen's position at the "auld fort" by Fawside Castle.
 Bothwell's men had also brought 300 pikes from the armoury at Dunbar.
 After the surrender these weapons were captured and dispersed, and in September 1567 the Scottish Privy Council wrote to the villages around Carberry asking for their return.

-The Confederate Lords approached from Musselburgh with an army of equal force.
+The Confederate Lords approached from Musselburgh with an army of equal force, to the "north side of Cousland".
 David Calderwood wrote they were 2,000 but with only a few "harquebusiers" who were volunteers from Edinburgh.
 Knox, with local knowledge, wrote that they rounded the hill to get an easier ascent and make an approach from Carberry village without the sun in their eyes.
 At first during this manoeuvre Mary's army thought the Confederate Lords were bypassing them and fleeing to Dalkeith.
 The stand-off lasted from 11 o'clock in the morning till 5 o'clock in the afternoon.
-With the armies marshalled against each other, the French ambassador tried to negotiate, and received from the Earl of Morton his firm resolution to fight against the murderer of Lord Darnley.
+With the armies marshalled against each other, the French ambassador Philibert du Croc tried to negotiate, and received from the Earl of Morton his firm resolution to fight against the murderer of Lord Darnley.
 Bothwell's first action was to fire his cannon at cavalry 'prickers' who tried to draw the Queen's party out to fight.

-Queen Mary's supporters carried the banner of the Lion of Scotland; the rebel Lords' banner replicated the murder scene showing Darnley dead under a tree with the infant James VI, with the motto, "Judge and Revenge my cause, O Lord."
+Queen Mary's supporters carried the banner of the Lion of Scotland; the rebel Lords' banner depicted the murder scene showing Darnley dead under a tree with the infant James VI, with the motto, "Judge and Revenge my cause, O Lord".
 This banner had been flown as a flag at Edinburgh castle.